 Here are step-by-step instructions for making Polish mushroom soup.

-- 4 ounces dried Polish borowiki mushrooms or dried Italian porcini mushrooms
+- 4 ounces dried mushrooms (Polish borowiki or dried Italian porcini mushrooms)

-- 3 quarts regular-strength beef, chicken or vegetable stock (the latter if fasting)
+- 3 quarts beef stock (regular-strength, or chicken or vegetable stock, the latter if fasting)

 - 1 cup pearl barley (optional)